chrlyz/snarkyjs-patterns/README.md

 to replicate errors, save and share potentially useful code, or even just document why some things don't work, etc.

-To try a pattern just copy the files from a directory located under `./patterns`, into `./src` (If the directory name ends with `failure` is because the pattern throws an error when executed.
-If it ends with `success` it doesn't throw an error, but doesn't necessarily means it is correct.
+To test a pattern just copy the files from a directory located under `./patterns`, into `./src` then:
-Look for comments explaining why.), then:

 ## Install npm modules: